spiceworm/reecon/README.md

 - If you filter by e.g. age and then undo that filter by setting it back to 0, all previously collapsed comments remain collapsed.
 - All button to expand all comments.
 - Add extension hot keys to quickly change settings?
+- Track submission count since last redditor/thread processing event.
+Do no reprocess unless some number of new submissions have been made.
+Few or no new submissions does not warrant reprocessing unless the processing is done by a new model.
+- Use https://github.com/openai/tiktoken to count number of tokens when determining how many submissions to fetch.

 Firefox extension that:
-- Scans all usernames on the current page of old.reddit.com (does not work on new layout)
+- Scans all usernames on the current page of old reddit.com layout (does not work on new layout)
 - Posts them to a local server to analyze all submissions made by that user
 - The server provide stats for each user based on analysis of their posts
 - The extension then injects the stats so they appear beside each username